JiaShengg/General-Assembly-Projects/project_1/README.md

 - Moderate direct correlation (0.55) is observed between the graduation rate of economically disadvantaged high school students VS graduation rate of students with disabilities for the year 2018-2019.

+- The graduation rate of high school students were 85.24% for the year of 2018-2019, majority of the states have economically disadvantaged students graduation rate lower than this (Even 75% quartile have only 81.9% graduation rate, which is ~4% lower than the overall high school students).

 We have seen a moderate direct correlation (Point 6) between ACGR of economically disadvantaged students VS ACGR of homeless students enrolled and students with disabilities (Point 7), these are important factors to consider funding strategies for the different states.

 - Comparing the subject test scores for both SAT and ACT exams, it is observed that students tend to do worst in math for both ACT and SAT exams relative to other subjects.
 Aside from math, students who took the ACT exam did worst for English subjects.